-Cheltenham Borough Homes (CBH) Ltd is a company limited by guarantee and is governed by its memorandum and articles of association.
+Cheltenham Borough Homes (CBH) Limited is a company limited by guarantee and is governed by its memorandum and articles of association.
 The liability in respect of the guarantee is set out in the memorandum of association and is limited to £1 per member of the company, the sole member being Cheltenham Borough Council.
 The company commenced operations on 1st April 2003, with a seven year contract to manage and maintain the council's social housing stock.
 The contract was renewed at 1st April 2010 for a further ten years.
 The registered name of the company is Cheltenham Borough Homes Limited (Registration No. 04587658).

 During 2010/11 the company commenced the construction of new rented housing stock that will be owned and managed by the company.
-To facilitate this process the company set up a wholly owned subsidiary during 2009/10, the registered name of which is Cheltenham Borough Homes Services Ltd (CBHS Ltd) (Registration No. 07118944).
+To facilitate this process the company set up a wholly owned subsidiary during 2009/10, the registered name of which is Cheltenham Borough Homes Services Limited (CBHS Limited) (Registration No. 07118944).
 The principal activity of CBHS is the supply of construction services to CBH.

-The draft group accounts for CBH Ltd (including CBHS Ltd) show net liabilities at 31st March 2017 of £3.933 million (£1.39 million at 31st March 2016) and an after tax surplus £0.009 million in the year to 31st March 2017 (£0.917 million loss in the year to 31st March 2016).
+The draft group accounts for CBH Limited (including CBHS Limited) show net liabilities at 31st March 2018 of £3.716 million (£3.933 million at 31st March 2017) and an after tax deficit of £1.143 million in the year to 31st March 2018 (£0.009 million surplus in the year to 31st March 2017).

 The net liabilities of the company are valued at cost (in accordance with company accounting rules) and may not therefore reflect their market value.
-The accounts of the company show a contingent liability of £53,212 at 31st March 2017.
+The accounts of the company show a contingent liability of £38,039 at 31st March 2018 (£53,212 at 31st March 2017).

-Since CBH's accounts show non-current assets at historic cost, the company's dwellings were re-valued at 31st March 2015 (for dwellings completed up until that date) and at 31st March 2016 (for dwellings completed in 2015/16) at Current value, with the values uplifted by the increase in the local Land Registry housing price index up to 31st March 2017, to bring them into line with the council's accounting policies.
+Since CBH's accounts show non-current assets at historic cost, the company's dwellings were re-valued at 31st March 2015 (for dwellings completed up until that date) at 31st March 2016 (for dwellings completed in 2015/16), and at 31st March 2018 (for acquisitions in 2017/18) at Current value, with the values uplifted by the increase in the local Land Registry housing price index up to 31st March 2017 and 31st March 2018, to bring them into line with the council's accounting policies.
 The Current value was assessed by internal and external valuers using the existing use value for social housing (EUV-SH) appropriate to the dwellings' tenure as affordable homes.
 If CBH charged depreciation on the Current value of the dwellings, instead of their historic cost, the charge would be around £0.1 million less.

-The full accounts of Cheltenham Borough Homes Ltd and Cheltenham Borough Homes Services Ltd for the year ending 31st March 2017 can be obtained from the Company Secretary at the company's registered office - Cheltenham House, Clarence Street, Cheltenham, Gloucestershire, GL50 3RD.
+The full accounts of Cheltenham Borough Homes Limited and Cheltenham Borough Homes Services Limited for the year ending 31st March 2018 can be obtained from the Company Secretary at the company's registered office - Cheltenham House, Clarence Street, Cheltenham, Gloucestershire, GL50 3JR.